liferay/liferay-ckeditor/README.md

 ### Creating a new patch to CKEditor

-These are the steps you would follow to, for example, apply a workaround for a bug in the upstream project:
+These are the steps you would follow, for example, to apply a workaround for a bug in the upstream project:

--   Make sure you're update to date with the [superproject](https://github.com/liferay/liferay-ckeditor) repository:
+-   Make sure you're up-to-date with the [superproject](https://github.com/liferay/liferay-ckeditor) repository:

         git pull origin master